jakec11142/oneup-brackets-viewer.js/README.md

 To quickly test, you can also try the demos by visiting `./demo/index.html`.

-`demo/with-api.html` uses the DTO sample stored in `demo/api-data.json`, so it works offline without `json-server`.
+`demo/with-api.html` uses the DTO sample stored in `demo/api-data.json`, so it works offline without `json-server`. `demo/with-showcase.html` lets you pick any supported format (round-robin, swiss, single/double elim) and renders multiple mock tournaments straight from DTO data if you want to eyeball different layouts.
 If you still want to spin up `json-server` for the legacy `demo/db.json` file (used by the storage demo), you can:

 - Run the npm script named `db` to serve the static database file `./demo/db.json`